 2.3 Waterfall Development Cycle

-Waterfall development follows a specific set of stages that are in sequential order to create software.
+Waterfall development follows a specific set of stages that are in a sequential order to create software.
 These stages are –

 1. Requirement Gathering